rexarski/rexarski.com/content/posts/2023-02-23-kbd-and-highlight-in-hugo.md

 +++
-title = "Add keyboard keys and highlighting in Hugo" date = "2023-02-23" description = ""
-tags = ["hugo"]
+title = "How to add inline keyboard keys and highlighting in Hugo" date = "2023-02-23" description = "" tags = ["hugo"]